 Pour batter into the prepared pan and baking for 30-35 minutes or until a toothpick is inserted into the center and comes out clean.

 Remove from oven.
 Cool for 5 minutes in the pan then turn out onto a cooling rack to cool completely.

 To make the frosting, cream the butter and cream cheese together with a mixer until smooth.

-- Add the powdered sugar, vanilla, and salt and beat until smooth.
+Add the powdered sugar, salt, vanilla, and heavy cream and beat until smooth.

 Frost cooled cake with cream cheese frosting and garnish with additional blueberries if desired.